FastConnect: With an Oracle Partner

 - Preferred B-End VLAN: (Optional) If you don't select a Preferred B-End VLAN, a random B-End VLAN is chosen for you.

-- Click Next.
+- Select Next.

 - Confirm the quoted price of this circuit (paid to Colt and not to Oracle) by selecting the Accept checkbox.

-- Click Create when finished.
+- Select Create when finished.

 After you complete these steps, expect the virtual circuit to be in the PENDING PARTNER state while the connection provisions.

-If your BGP session goes to Oracle: (see Basic Network Diagrams), configure your edge (your CPE) to use the BGP peering information (see General Requirements).
+If the BGP session goes to Oracle: (see Basic Network Diagrams), configure the edge device (your CPE) to use the BGP peering information (see General Requirements).
 Oracle's BGP ASN for the commercial cloud is 31898, except the Serbia Central (Jovanovac) region which is 14544.
 For the Government Cloud, see Oracle's BGP ASN.
 If you need fast BGP convergence, you can use any value in these supported ranges: 6 to 60 seconds for keep-alive, and 18 to 180 seconds for hold-time.
 BGP timers are negotiated between the two BGP peers to the lower value used by one of the two sides.
 Also configure the router for redundancy according to the network design you decided on earlier (see FastConnect Redundancy Best Practices).
 After you successfully configure the BGP session, the virtual circuit's BGP session state changes to UP.

 Confirm your side of the interfaces for the connections to the partner are up.
 Don't proceed until they are.